Bristol beat Gloucester but miss out on top eight

 Replacements: Capon, Woolmore, Lahiff, Bradbury, Heenan, Uren, Bedlow, O'Conor.

-Sin bin: Charles Piutau (80+3 mins)
+Sin-bin: Charles Piutau (80+3 mins)

 Gloucester: Carreras, May, Harris, Atkinson, Thorley, Hastings, Varney; Vivas, McGuigan, Gotovtsev, Clarke, Alemanno, Clement, Ludlow (c), Morgan.